 4. Preservation and Supply of Nutrients - We know that it's best to get our vitamins and minerals from food, and not from multivitamins; and the same is true for our dogs.
 Vitamins and minerals work synergistically and are better absorbed and utilized by the body when they come from real whole food.
-Amino acids (the building blocks of protein) are destroyed by excessive heat, while raw or gently cooked protein sources preserve the amino acids in the food.
+Amino acids (the building blocks of protein) are negatively impacted by excessive heat, while raw or gently cooked protein sources preserve the amino acids in the food.

 5. Gut Microbiome Health - Inside your dog's small intestine is a whole community of microbes - bacteria, fungi, pathogens, viruses - that work together to support your dog's immune system.
 An out of balance gut microbiome is the precursor to many, if not most, diseases.
 Scientists have shown that a diverse diet leads to a diverse and abundant number of gut microbes, which in turn, supports the immune system.
 Correctly balanced fresh food diets that contain a wide variety of food are much better than feeding one single brand of kibble to your dog for his entire life.
 This is a fascinating study that looks at the relationship between fresh food diets and gut microbes of dogs: BMC Veterinary Research Study.